 Real Learning in a Virtual Space

 At WAESOL, we want to encourage you in your continued efforts to support your students and develop as teaching professionals.
-To this end, we were honored to launch WAESOL Online in April, with more sessions to come through the summer.
+To this end, we were honored to launch WAESOL Online in April, with more sessions to come in 2020 – 2021.

-Also, save the date for WAESOL’s first full online conference, 2020 Vision: Transforming Our Tomorrow.
+In the meantime, don’t forget to register for WAESOL’s 45th annual conference, 2020 Vision: Transforming Our Tomorrow.
 Pre-conference workshops will take place on Friday, October 23rd, with the full conference on Saturday, October 24th.